 The anxiety and stress involved in searching for a job can often lead to depression, especially when people have been unemployed for six months or longer.
 A study conducted by the Department of Public Health at the University of Otago revealed that being unemployed is associated with a two to threefold increased relative risk of death by suicide when compared with being employed.
 While the topic of suicide among veterans has been a relevant subject in U.S. newspaper headlines, it’s still shocking to learn that veterans make up 20 percent of all U.S. suicides.
 Furthermore, veterans between the ages of 17 and 24 are at a much higher risk, with suicide rates four times higher than that of other veterans.

 Clearly the challenges of veteran unemployment pose a serious risk to the veteran community and broader civilian communities in the United States.
 Only by first understanding the nature, causes and extent of veteran unemployment, and related social hurdles can we develop the strategies and systems required to improve the situation.
 By taking a closer look at three of the most common hurdles to veteran unemployment—communication of credentials, certification gaps, and understanding of military-specific disabilities—we can begin to understand the task at hand and imagine creative solutions moving forward.

 This post was written by a 2014 Classy Awards Fellow.
 The Fellowship program gives those interested in social entrepreneurial endeavors a chance to engage with top leaders and innovators from around the world.
-Fellows work with the Collaborative + Classy Awards team to gain expertise in their sector and then apply their newfound knowledge, unique perspective, and creativity as a voting member of the Leadership Council.
+Fellows work with the Collaborative and Classy Awards team to gain expertise in their sector and then apply their newfound knowledge, unique perspective, and creativity as a voting member of the Leadership Council.
 Former Classy Awards Fellows were asked to write about emerging trends and important problems happening in their cause sector.
 As young social entrepreneurs, their insight offers a fresh perspective on important topics.

 Photo credit: Flickr user coreythrace